DreamRepo/light_calibration/README.md

 # Fluorescence to measure light intensity

+This repository contains supplementary files and codes to complete the manuscript XXX:
+- Online implementation of the code used to produce Figure 2 [here](https://github.com/DreamRepo/light_calibration/blob/main/notebooks/Dronpa2_video.ipynb)
+- Simulations of the illumination used in Figure 2k,l [here](https://github.com/DreamRepo/light_calibration/tree/main/Macroscope)
+- Simulation of 3D illumination pattern and comparison with 2D imaging [here](https://github.com/DreamRepo/light_calibration/tree/main/LED%20Array)
+- Absorption and emission spectra of the actinometers [here](https://github.com/DreamRepo/light_calibration/tree/main/spectra_plotly)
+- Implementation of the fitting algorithm for the fluorescence induction of microalgae [here](https://github.com/DreamRepo/light_calibration/blob/main/notebooks/PA_OJIP_rise_fit.ipynb)

+The following section explains how to use the online implementation.
 ## Summary
 The manuscript XXX(to complete) describes methods to calibrate the intensity of a light source using various actinometers, and describe how to implement the protocols.